ozanMSFT/pytorch-wiki/PyTorch's-Python-Frontend-Backward-and-Forward-Compatibility-Policy.md

 ## Minimizing the disruption of BC-breaking changes

-PyTorch makes a best effort to minimize the disruption of BC-breaking changes to stable components (see below for a discussion of stability) by providing ample notice of the change, how to handle it, and time to adapt.
+PyTorch makes a best effort to minimize the disruption of BC-breaking changes to public and stable components (see below for a discussion of stability) by providing ample notice of the change, how to handle it, and time to adapt.

 - A warning should be thrown once per process (using `TORCH_WARN_ONCE`) when the deprecated behavior is used.
   - The warning should clearly describe the deprecated behavior and why it is deprecated.